It’s no secret the blogosphere tends to hold financial advisors in contempt.

 - Several Money Bloggers will disagree

-- In disagreeing, tboth will prove my points.
+- In dissenting, both will prove my points.

-I have seen several bloggers that have worked for brief periods of time in entry-level positions in financial firms, then leave their position and claim to have industry experience.
+I have seen several bloggers that have worked for brief periods in entry-level positions in financial firms, then leave their job and claim to have industry experience.

-While technically correct, it’s important to understand that the financial service industry works on an apprenticeship-style model.
+While technically correct, it’s essential to understand that the financial service industry works on an apprenticeship-style model.

-It’s extremely rare that a large reputable firm will assign difficult planning cases to junior and entry-level employees.
+A sizeable reputable firm will rarely assign difficult planning cases to junior and entry-level employees.

 Every firm operates differently, of course; some firms have an almost multi-level-marketing structure where they will recruit almost anyone.
 These firms tend to provide little in the way of support and training and rely on the recruits selling quickly to family and friends, just like Beachbody coaching or Young Living.

-Typically, new recruits won’t stay in this model long, they will either wash out, leave to start their own firm, or try to seek employment at a more “reputable” financial firm.
+Typically, recruits won’t stay in this model long.
+They will either wash out, leave to start their own firm or try to seek employment at a more “reputable” financial firm.

 A discussion on the inner workings of the industry is beyond the scope of this article, however, as a consumer of advice, you need to take away a few pieces of intelligence: